GodotVR/godot_openxr/README.md

 An apk of this broker is available here: https://cdn.discordapp.com/attachments/608975708638806017/806995278199914496/broker_impl-debug.apk

 3. Compile the plugin

+A build of the tech preview of the openxr loader for android will be taken automatically from https://bintray.com/rpavlik/maven/org.khronos.openxr%3Aopenxr_loader_for_android.

 The godot-cpp bindings do have to be generated manually: